LEARNAcademy/syllabus/react/forms_in_react.md

 export default Header;
 ```

-This component is 'Pure', or 'dumb'.
+This component is 'pure', or 'dumb'.
 It just accepts a greeting in props, and displays it.

 In App.js, we add a greeting to the components state, and then can user the Header component to display a greeting.